litvem/T11_Web_Application/frontend/README.md

 ## Responsibilities

-The **Frontend** communicates to the [Backend](../backend/README.md) and uses session ID for publishing and subscribing to messages, and renders elements according to incoming messages.
+The **Frontend** communicates with the [Backend](../backend/README.md) and uses session ID for publishing and subscribing to messages, and renders elements according to incoming messages.

 ### Components responsibilities